-- 'annual fire death rate' all deaths, per million people, whose underlying cause of death is fire related to smoke, fire and flames, and including all (structure and landscape) fires - 'landscape fire death rate' deaths resulting from landscape fires only, per million people.
-Landscape fire deaths include those that result from the fire, but whose primary cause may be related to other factors (except for self-harm deaths).
+- 'annual fire death rate' all deaths, per million people, whose underlying cause of death is fire related to smoke, fire and flames, and including all (structure and landscape) fires. - 'landscape fire death rate' deaths resulting from landscape fires only, per million people, as confirmed by a coroner or inquest or provisionally by the incident controller or by media reports.